Betty White: A Celebration: Release and marketing

 The release plan was announced at the same time as the film, set to be shown in theatres across the United States on January 17, 2022, marking White's centenary.
 The film would be released on the scheduled date.

 People magazine featured White as the cover story of their January 2022 newsstand publication, anticipating the milestone.
 This magazine was published on December 29, 2021, two days before White's death.
 In an interview with People featured in the magazine, White commented that she was "so lucky to be in such good health and feel so good at this age.
 It's amazing."

-Following White's death, producers Steve Boettcher and Mike Trinklein of the event distributors Fathom Events announced in a Facebook post that the pre-filmed production would be going on as scheduled:
+Following White's death from complications from a stroke on December 31, 2021, less than three weeks before her 100th birthday and before the film's release, producers Steve Boettcher and Mike Trinklein of the event distributors Fathom Events announced in a Facebook post that the pre-filmed production would be going on as scheduled:

 On January 3, 2022, it was confirmed that the film was still to be released as planned on January 17, 2022.
 The announcement also gave the updated name of the film as Betty White: A Celebration.
-Upon its release, Betty White: A Celebration would be screened in 900 theaters.
+Upon its release, Betty White: A Celebration was screened in 900 theaters all across the US.